microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-delete.md

 |Delegated (personal Microsoft account)| Not supported.|
 |Application|IdentityProvider.ReadWrite.All|

-The work or school account needs to belong to one of the following two roles:
+The work or school account needs to belong to one of the following roles:
 * Global administrator
 * External Identity Provider administrator